baekur-online/judy-fong-online/stories/malabar.md

 At Bar du Central I had delicious chicken alfredo linguine.
 Their waitstaff understood both English and French.
 The meal also came with complimentary slices of baguette.
 This establishment is open late which is a plus when I was trying to fit a lot into my day as well as dinner.

-Ate vegetarian pho at Dong Phat.
+For lunch one day, I ate vegetarian pho at Dong Phat.
 The duck was delicious but poorly cut.

 Beitea had a nice peach lemon boba tea.

 the lower bar of food was all acceptable

+But some of these meals were pretty low fiber so I'd recommend hitting up the grocery stores or outer markets to get your daily fiber by eating veggie and fruit snacks.
+Grocery stores tended to be pretty common in some areas, like three in the same three block radius.
+Whereas others were full of restaurants and bakeries so grocery stores or hard to find.

 ## Transportation

 I used physical paper Navigo tickets.
 They were convenient to use and could be used for both the airport trips and regular daily use.
 The tickets could be reloaded using the app, reducing the need to use the transit machines at each station.
+I used the paper tickets so I didn't need to be worried about my phone running out of battery and no longer having an accessible ticket.

 orly airport is easier to connect to paris itself